Course

 Introduction

-When you think of the word ‘engagement,’ it may bring thoughts of a bond you have between others.
+Merriam-Webster defines engagement as an arrangement to meet or be present at a specified time and place (4).
+When you think of the word ‘engagement,’ it may bring thoughts of a bond you have between individuals and others.
 This bond could be described as trusting, respectful, caring, or enthusiastic.
-A bond is created by mutual work within a relationship and is not easily broken, but sustained through both good and bad experiences.
+A bond is created by mutual work within a relationship and is not easily broken but sustained through good and bad experiences.

 Case Study on Nursing Leadership and Management

 Judy is a night shift RN in a community hospital.
-She has worked there just over two years, and is in process of learning to triage patients and becoming a preceptor for newer nurses; she is a valuable night shift asset.
+She has worked there for over two years and is learning to triage patients and becoming a preceptor for newer nurses; she is a valuable night shift asset.

-Judy has just finished a stretch of four 12-hour nights, and it’s time to give a shift report; however, no relief nurse has arrived.
+Judy has just finished a stretch of four 12-hour nights, and it is time to give a shift report; however, no relief nurse has arrived.
 At this point, Judy has been waiting for 30 minutes.
 She finally spoke to the long-time day shift charge nurse, John, and asked where her relief nurse was.
 He replied, “Oh, I thought you were days.”
 Judy has always been on the night shift.
-After this interaction, Judy felt that no one at her workplace knew who she was, despite being a staff member for over two years; she is now beginning to look for jobs elsewhere.
+After this interaction, Judy felt that no one at her workplace knew who she was.
+Despite being a staff member for over two years, she is now beginning to look for jobs elsewhere.

-Did John, the nurse leader, and/or organization fail to be engaged with Judy?
+- Did John, the nurse leader, and the organization fail to be engaged with Judy?

-What change is required if I want to be part of an engaged organization?
+- What change is required to be part of an engaged organization?
 What does an engaged employee look like?

 Do You Feel Engaged?

-Engaged employees are happy at work, problem solvers, not just there for the monetary compensation, and are genuinely concerned for the welfare of their patients, families, and coworkers.
+Engaged employees are happy at work, problem solvers, not just there for monetary compensation, and are genuinely concerned for the welfare of their patients, families, and coworkers (2).

 Self Quiz